In all of the above-listed web pages, specific

 would like to thank my wife, Rhesa

-Gilliland Janice, for her years of patience with me; my
+Gilliland Janice, for marrying me and for her years of patience

 oldest son, Brian